Legal marijuana could pinch Canada’s economy (but at least we’d be mellow about it)

 - Jeffrey Jones: Flurry of deal activity in marijuana sector adds to market euphoria

-Bank of Nova Scotia is offering almost $3-billion for a majority chunk of a Chilean bank, a bid to move even deeper into the country.
+Scotiabank posted a quarterly profit just shy of $2.1-billion, up 3 per cent from a year earlier.
+Earnings per share, diluted, came it at $1.64, up from $1.57.

+Return on equity was little changed at 14.5 per cent, compared with 14.7 per cent.

-Scotiabank has offered to buy Banco Bilbao Vizcaya Argentaria's stake in BBVA Chile, which the parent company said it will agree to if its minority partner doesn't exercise its right of first refusal.
+Scotiabank also announced it has offered to buy Banco Bilbao Vizcaya Argentaria's stake in BBVA Chile, which the parent company said it will agree to if its minority partner doesn't exercise its right of first refusal.

 "This transaction is in line with Scotiabank's strategy to increase scale within the Chilean banking sector and the Pacific Alliance countries," the bank said in a statement.